-The project cost represents the net cost of the joint-forces operation to York Regional Police.
-These figures do not represent the entire cost of the project; they exclude salary and benefit costs of investigative personnel involved.
-The project cost is inclusive of 2020 costs only.
+bint-forces operation to York Regional Police.
+These figures hey exclude salary and benefit costs of investigative of 2020 costs only.

 PROJECT DOUBLE DOWN

 A rise of illegal gambling dens in York Region, funded and run by organized crime groups, became the focus for our Organized Crime and Intelligence Services in 2020.